 - The reason that we use an online form for submissions is that the process of formatting devotionals to be entered in our database is a laborious process of multiple search-and-replace operations.
 These can be handled and eliminated so easily by an automated computer script.

 - You have the choice of typing the devotional directly into the online submissions form, or else composing your devotionals in a word processor document, and then copying and pasting it into the form.
 In any case, it's helpful to keep a copy of your devotional in case it "disappears" or goes astray.
 If your Internet service goes out, or the Daily website is unavailable, click on "Back", and your work will reappear.
 If you don't receive a confirming e-mail containing a copy of your submission, it didn't go through.
-If you have questions, e-mail the Submissions Editor at <email@example.com>.
+If you have questions, e-mail Robin Ross, Administrative Editor, at <firstname.lastname@example.org>.

 - Devotionals may be submitted online at any time.
 After the Submissions Editor has a chance to review your devotional, you will receive an acknowledgment with information about its acceptability or any changes that need to be made.
 Please use the revised version from the Submissions Editor to make any changes on, so that the Submissions Editor's revisions won't be lost.
 Writers will be advised of the date on which their devotional are scheduled to appear.